conan-io/docs/reference/commands/config.rst

     $ conan config list -h
     usage: conan config list [-h] [-f FORMAT] [-v [V]] [--logger]

-    Prints all the Conan available configurations: core and tools.
+    Show all the Conan available configurations: core and tools.

     optional arguments:
       -h, --help            show this help message and exit -f FORMAT, --format FORMAT
                             Select the output format: json
       -v [V]                Level of detail of the output.
-Valid options from less verbose to more
+Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
-                            verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace --logger              Show the output with log format, with time, type and message.
+      --logger              Show the output with log format, with time, type and message.

 Displays all the Conan built-in configurations.
 There are 2 groups: